XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 # Capacity Planning

+This section describe some of the challenges related to scaling `rippled` servers for testing and production deployments.
+Additionally, it describes how hardware and configuration settings relate to those challenges.
+Finally, this section offers recommendations to assist you in properly setting up `rippled` to meet the goals for the use-case of your deployment.

 Even the most minimally functional `rippled` server must contain the most recently validated ledger versions to submit transactions to the network and verify the integrity of the XRP Ledger.
-Beyond these, consider the following server requirements:
+Beyond these requirements, consider the following possible business requirements:

 - Handling ever-increasing transaction volume
 - Servicing transaction reporting information to clients
 - Maintaining varying amounts of historical data

-Capacity planning for `rippled` involves two factors:
+How you meet your `rippled` capacity planning needs depends on how you address these technical factors:

 - The [configuration settings](#configuration-settings) that affect resource utilization
 - The [network and hardware] (#network and hardware) requirements to achieve consistent, good performance across the XRP Ledger network